subgeniuskitty/pdp11-serial-loader/README.txt

 where <port> is the path to the device file for the serial port connected to the PDP-11 and <binary> is the path to the binary image file.
-For example, if using the second serial port under FreeBSD and a binary image named "pdp11.bin", execute this command.
+For example, if using the first serial port under FreeBSD and a binary image named "pdp11.bin", execute this command.

     pdp11-serial-loader -i pdp11.bin -o /dev/cuau0